Window Replacement

 • Internal blinds

 Fiberglass windows are without a doubt the very best windows you can get.
 They are stronger than wood or vinyl windows and for this reason they can use a thinner frame, which will give you more glass.
 Whenever you replace the windows in your home you will be losing a small fraction of the glass in the window due to materials and installation.
-Fiberglass windows lessen glass loss like no other material.
+Fiberglass windows reduce the impact of glass loss when replacing windows.
 You will get more glass, more view, and more light with a fiberglass window.
 Fiberglass windows also expand and contract much less than wood or vinyl, making the window fit stay true.
 Surprisingly with all of these advantages, fiberglass windows are not the most expensive windows on the market.
 They are available in a wide range of colors and configurations and are appropriate for just about every home style.
 Once you replace your windows with fiberglass, you will never need to replace your windows again.
-Here is a quick guide to fiberglass:
+Below are some details when considering fiberglass:

 • Historically accurate aesthetics